sharonsun131/MechaCar_Statistical_Analysis/README.md

 * Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?

-  vehicle length (p = 2.60e-12) and ground clearance (p = 5.21e-08) provided a non-random amount of variance to the mpg values in the dataset, since their p-value is less than 0.05.
+  Vehicle Length (p = 2.60e-12) and Ground Clearance (p = 5.21e-08) provided a non-random amount of variance to the mpg values in the dataset, since their p-value is less than 0.05.

 * Is the slope of the linear model considered to be zero?
 Why or why not?

   The slope of the linear model is not zero, because the p-value is 5.35e-11 and it is less than 0.05.
 This indicates that there is suffcient evidence to reject the null hypothesis.

 * Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?

   Because the R-squared is 0.7149, which means this linear model explains 71% mpg of MechaCar prototypes.
 We can say that this linear model is effective.

 ## Summary Statistics on Suspension Coils